nicokurtovic/vis_handling/README.md

 execfile('./CO_to_ascii.py')
 ```

-Several functions will be loaded from *CO_to_ascii.py*, with the most relevant being *ms_to_ascii*, which takes a measurement set and writes the visibilities into txt format.
+Several functions will be loaded from *CO_to_ascii.py*, the most relevant being *ms_to_ascii*, which takes a measurement set and writes the visibilities into txt format.
 Before we get to this point, we need to set the name, paths, and frequency of the line we are interested in working with.
 In this example, we will be extracting the visibilities of the 12CO J:2-1 emission of PDS111, published in Derkink et al., (incl.
 Kurtovic, 2024).

 ```
 # Prefix for naming files